AnanthKidambi/CS230_Project/README.md

 ## High level overview of the implementation:
 In IPCP, we issue prefetches according to strides when using the constant stride and stream prefetches.
 Let the base physical address used for issuing prefetches be *p* and the virtual address corresponding to *p* be *v*.
 In IPCP, we increment *p* by *stride* and prefetch this address until we hit the prefetch degree.
 When *p+i\*(stride)* crosses the page boundary, IPCP stops prefetching.
 PAP tries to not stop prefetching at this stage by issuing a translation request to the DTLB for the virtual address *v+i\*(stride)*.
 After we get the physical address corresponding to this virtual address, we again start prefetching until we prefetch the remnant of *prefetch_degree* for the given base address.

+Note: the PAP enhanced IPCP prefetcher is under the name *opt* in the prefetchers folder